KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ![Communication between smartphone and IP Camera via cloud](/img/Communication_between_smartphone_and_IP_Camera_via_cloud.png)

-You can find a [drawio scheme file here](/schematics/Communication_between_smartphone_and_IP_Camera_via_cloud.drawio)
+You can find a [drawio scheme file for this here](/schematics/Communication_between_smartphone_and_IP_Camera_via_cloud.drawio)

 ### Exchanged queries between smartphone and AWS cloud server and IP Camera

 Firstly, `HTTP POST` request is sent from a smartphone to an `Amazon AWS` server.
 It contains serial number of the camera I wanted to connect to, among other things.
-Request's purpose is to ask for a new connection with `MSG_CLI_NEED_CON_REQ` query.
+Request's purpose is to ask for a new connection with a different `Amazon AWS`server by calling `MSG_CLI_NEED_CON_REQ` query.
 The AWS server sends `HTTP OK` response to the smartphone.
 It contains IP address of a ***second*** Amazon AWS server and it's port that is used for communicating.

 ```
 POST / HTTP/1.1